 Romans 10:12 says that the Lord of all is “rich to all who call upon Him.”
 Notice the word “rich.”
 Calling not only saves us from many negative things, but it’s also the way for us to enjoy how rich Christ can be in our experience.

 Christ wants to be rich to us.
 As we call upon Him, we enjoy Christ Himself as our comfort, peace, love, hope, patience, kindness, endurance, longsuffering, strength, faith—whatever we need!

 Calling on the name of the Lord Jesus is like drawing refreshing water from a deep well that never runs dry.
 Every time we call on His wonderful name, we receive Him as a fresh, satisfying supply.
 Our human spirit yearns for the pure riches we receive by calling on this precious name.

 John Newton, author of the well-known hymn “Amazing Grace,” was one who enjoyed the riches in the name of Jesus.
 Here’s the first verse of another hymn he wrote:

 It soothes his sorrow, heals his wounds,

 You can read the rest of this wonderful hymn and hear the tune at www.hymnal.net/hymn.php/h/66#ixzz1xnElpnCw.

 The Lord Jesus is always available—He’s just a call away!

 Have you ever called on the Lord before?
 What was your experience?

-This post is based on Chapter 4 of Basic Elements of the Christian Life, vol. 1.
-Bibles for America gives this book away for free; order your free copy on our order page.
-You can also download a PDF version here.
-All verse references and quoted footnotes are from the New Testament Recovery Version.
-You can order a free New Testament on our order page.
+This post is based on chapter 4 of Basic Elements of the Christian Life, vol. 1.
+Bibles for America gives this book away for free; order your free copy here.
+You can also download a PDF version from the publisher here.